Print this topic

-Simply resting your hand for four to six weeks is often enough to fix trigger finger.
+Simply resting your hand for 4 to 6 weeks is often enough to fix trigger finger.
 This lets any inflammation clear up and may solve the problem without any other treatment.
 This is usually the first thing to try, as it works for most people.

 Using a simple support that keeps your finger straight at night can help.
 You can get a resting splint from a hand therapist.

-You can take paracetamol (Panadol) and non-steroidal anti-inflammatory drugs or NSAIDs such as ibuprofen (Nurofen) for pain, if they're safe for you.
+You can take paracetamol (Panadol) and non-steroidal anti-inflammatory drugs or NSAIDs such as ibuprofen (Nurofen) for pain, if they are safe for you.

 To reduce the chance of it coming back, try using padded gloves if you regularly use tools that press against the palm of your hand.

-If rest doesn't work, your GP may be able to give you a steroid injection into the tendon sheath.
+If rest does not work, your general practice team may be able to give you a steroid injection into your tendon sheath.
 Corticosteroids are anti-inflammatory medicines that reduce swelling.
 This treatment works in about 90% of cases.
-You might need a second injection if the first one doesn't work.
+You might need a second injection if the first one does not work.

-Steroid injections for trigger finger work best if you have them within three months of first noticing any symptoms.
+Steroid injections for trigger finger work best if you have them within 3 months of first noticing any symptoms.

 After your injection, you can use your hand for light activities while you slowly return to your usual activities.
 You should protect your finger for a few weeks by avoiding repetitive gripping, grasping, palm pressure and vibration.

 Only a few people need surgery for trigger finger, as steroid injections are very effective.
-But if you've had two steroid injections and still can't straighten your finger, with or without using your other hand, surgery may be an option.
-Your GP can refer you to a plastic surgeon or orthopaedic surgeon.
+But if you have had 2 steroid injections and still cannot straighten your finger, with or without using your other hand, surgery may be an option.
+Your general practice team can refer you to a plastic surgeon or orthopaedic surgeon.

 Surgery aims to release the tendon sheath so the tendon can glide more easily.
-It's done under a local anaesthetic injection that numbs the area while you're still awake.
+It is done under a local anaesthetic injection that numbs the area while you are still awake.

 See also: